PICTURE BOOKS AND CHAPTER BOOKS

 OUR DO'S AND DON'TS

 Word count is approximately 500.
-We're picky with other elements, but we understand that some story structures may dictate a few more words.
+We're picky with other elements, but we understand that some stories require a few more words.

 LEAST FAVORITE WORDS